Skip to content

 • Structured data (schema markup) carried over

 In most cases, rankings improve after migration because Google's Core Web Vitals are a ranking factor and Next.js sites typically score 90-98 on mobile PageSpeed.
 Many WordPress sites score in the 40-65 range without dedicated optimization.
-We've seen clients improve positions on competitive keywords within 60-90 days of launch.
+Some clients have improved positions on competitive keywords within 60-90 days of launch; outcomes depend on prior baseline and content investment.

 What happens to my WordPress content?

 All of it comes with you.
 Blog posts, pages, images, metadata - everything gets migrated.
-We extract your content programmatically so nothing is left behind.
+Your content is extracted programmatically so nothing is left behind.

 Images are re-optimised (converted to WebP/AVIF where supported, compressed, properly sized for each breakpoint).
 This alone typically reduces page weight by 40-60%.